martin10/is-206/README.txt

 == Run and/or Installation ==
 1. Download the files you would like to run.
-(only directories require instalation)
+(only directories require Installation)

-2. Python files marked as ex*.py may be runned from a powershell(Microsoft) or Terminal(UNIX) with the following command: python ex*.py  -  example python ex01.py
+2. Python files marked as ex*.py may be runned from a powershell(Microsoft) or Terminal(UNIX) with the following command: python ex*.py  -  example: python ex01.py

 3. Make sure you have python 2.7 innstalled on your computer and that you are in the same directory as the file you are trying to run.